• Skip to primary navigation

 Wet Ingredients

-• Milk: You can use whatever kind of milk you chose.
+• Milk: You can use whatever kind of milk you choose.
 I usually make my overnight oats with almond milk.
 You can use water in this recipe, but milk will give you a thicker and creamier consistency.
-If you use dairy milk, you can use full-fat, 2%, or even skim milk.
+You can use full-fat, 2%, or even skim milk if you use dairy milk.
 Non-dairy options include almond milk, coconut milk, or cashew milk.

 • Greek Yogurt (optional): Greek yogurt is also optional but adds a little extra protein to this easy overnight oats recipe.